wp-plugins/wp-monalisa/readme.txt

 === Plugin Name ===
 Contributors: tuxlog, woodstock
 Donate link: http://www.tuxlog.de/
-Tags: wordpress, plugin, smiley, smilies, monalisa, comments, post, edit Requires at least: 2.7
+Tags: wordpress, plugin, smiley, smilies, monalisa, comments, post, edit, buddypress, bbpress Requires at least: 2.7
-Tested up to: 3.2
+Tested up to: 3.5.1
-Stable tag: 1.5
+Stable tag: 2.9

 wp-monalisa is the plugin that smiles at you like monalisa does. place the smilies of your choice in posts, pages or comments.